(Last updated on December 30th, 2019)

 Do you know the AV-Test security institute claims to catch more than 350,000 malware samples every day?
 Hackers are constantly releasing new malware that can do a lot of horrible things, including stealing your sensitive data, causing your system to malfunction, breaching your privacy, compromising your banking details, and more.

-Even if think you’re a careful web surfer, experts say that you still need a reliable security software.
+Even if you think you’re a careful web surfer, experts say that you still need reliable security software.
 It is always better to be safe than sorry.

 (All the best security products examined)